-Our Cloud and Connectivity Services segment comprises three main areas of operation: (i) our cloud services, which provide a secure and scalable cloud platform for deploying and managing IoT subscriptions, devices and applications; (ii) our global cellular connectivity services, which include our Smart SIM and core network platforms; and (iii) our managed broadband cellular services, which include a combination of hardware, connectivity services and cloud services.
-These cloud, connectivity and broadband services have been integrated to support our device-to-cloud strategy and enable worldwide IoT deployments by our customers.
+The Cloud and Connectivity Services segment comprises three main areas of operation: (i) our cloud services, which provide a secure and scalable cloud based platform for deploying and managing IoT subscriptions, devices, data and applications; (ii) our global cellular connectivity services, which includes our Smart SIM and core network platforms; and (iii) our managed broadband cellular services, which include a combination of hardware, connectivity services and cloud services.
 Our solution makes it simple to rapidly build and scale IoT applications while de-risking the deployment process.

 Our AirVantage cloud platform is used to collect, manage and process data from any number of connected devices.
 It allows our customers to centrally deploy and monitor IoT devices at the edge of the network, including configuring device settings and delivering firmware and embedded application updates remotely over the air.
-Our connectivity services offering, which includes our flexible Smart SIM technology, utilizes global, multi-operator subscriptions with unique benefits for IoT deployments including quality of service improvements and multi-operator network coverage.
-Our managed broadband services provide network connectivity management solutions for distributed enterprises utilizing cellular broadband gateways, routers and advanced antennas.
+Our connectivity services, which includes our flexible Smart SIM technology, utilizes global, multi-operator subscriptions with unique benefits for IoT deployments including quality of service improvements and multi-operator network coverage.
+And our managed broadband services provide secure managed network connectivity solutions for distributed enterprises utilizing cellular broadband gateways, routers and advanced antennas.